 Remember that you have 2-weeks to help the company adjust to the changes that are going to be made once you leave.
 If you are asked to perform certain duties during the timeframe, whether to finish your tasks or train your replacement, perform them to the best of your abilities.

 Displaying your professionalism is always a great way to leave a company on a positive note.
-Consider every possibility or inconveniences that may come your way once you resign from the company.
+Consider every possibility or inconvenience that may come your way once you resign from the company.
 Make sure that you have everything under control once your resignation is accepted.
 Also, make sure that your replacement understands every detail about your duties and responsibilities as they are about to become theirs.

 If the company decides to waive your 2-week notice and allow you to leave early, make sure that you are ready to leave and your properties such as your accounts, files, and other documents are arranged so that no further complications will happen.